Dr. Taylor Mizuno-Moore, EdD, LCPC, NCC

 Founder

-Chicago Group Relations Conference in the Tavistock Tradition and has participated in several group relations conferences (GRCs).
-She is an active member of the Chicago Center for the Study of Groups and Organizations (CCSGO), the A.K.
-Rice Institute (AKRI), the American Counseling Association (ACA), the American Psychological Association (APA), and the National Board for Certified Counselors (NBCC).
-She has presented at several conferences and organizations, including the Sexual Health Alliance (SHA) Conference, the Head South Podcast, the Wantrepreneur to Entrepreneur Podcast, and the Chicago Center for the Study of Groups and Organizations (CCSGO).
+Taylor has served on the Administrative Team and Directorate for the Chicago Group Relations Conference in the Tavistock Tradition and has participated in several group relations conferences (GRCs).
+She is an active member of the Chicago Center for the Study of Groups and Organizations (CCSGO) and the A.K.
+Rice Institute (AKRI).
+She has presented her group dynamics research at several conferences and organizations, including the Sexual Health Alliance (SHA) Conference, the Head South Podcast, the Wantrepreneur to Entrepreneur Podcast, and the Chicago Center for the Study of Groups and Organizations (CCSGO).